Commercial Only Medium Risk

 How much do after-hours HVAC charges typically run?

 Rates vary significantly by market and building.
-Expect $50–$200 per hour per zone.
+Typical rates run $50–$200 per hour per zone.
 A multi-zone office running after-hours HVAC several evenings per week could spend $1,000–$5,000 per month beyond base CAM costs.

 How are after-hours HVAC costs controlled in lease negotiations?

-Negotiate a fixed rate written into the lease with a capped annual escalation.
-Better yet, negotiate extended building hours or an after-hours HVAC credit included in CAM.
-Avoid leases where the rate is determined entirely at landlord's discretion.
+A fixed rate written into the lease with a capped annual escalation is the most common negotiated control.
+Extended building hours or an after-hours HVAC credit included in CAM go further.
+Leases where the rate is determined entirely at landlord's discretion carry the highest exposure.

 Does my CAM include after-hours HVAC?